rich-iannone/great-docs/README.md

 great-docs build
 ```

-This single command runs both `quartodoc build` and `quarto render` for you, with a progress indicator so you can see the build activity.
+This single command handles all the build steps for you, with a progress indicator so you can see the activity.

 ### Detailed Steps

 If you prefer to run commands separately or customize the workflow:

-1. **(Optional) Edit the quartodoc sections** in `_quarto.yml` to organize your API documentation as needed.
+1. **(Optional) Edit the API documentation sections** in `_quarto.yml` to organize your documentation as needed.

 2. **Generate API reference pages**: